 She is a member of the Speaker’s Bureau for Rape, Abuse, Incest, National Network (R.A.I.N.N.), the largest anti-sexual assault organization in the U.S. Brooke, also, serves on the board of The Refuge, the first long-term therapeutic care program for survivors of child sex-trafficking in Austin, Texas.
 She spoke at the 2015 Grammy Awards.
 Her speech has been shared around the world.

-Her work as a writer, speaker, performing artist and activist has been featured in many media outlets, including Forbes, Wall Street Journal, Psychology Today, Boston Globe, San Francisco Chronicle, Washington Times and Fox News.
+Her work as a writer, speaker, performing artist and activist has been featured in many media outlets, including the New York Times, LA Times, Rolling Stone, Time Magazine, Wall Street Journal and CNN.
 Brooke has published several award-winning poetry books and released three CDs of original music to critical acclaim.